 Derivation of name and historical aspects

-Melianthus comes from the Greek word Meli = honey and anthos = flower meaning that it has abundant nectar.
-Comosus means "with a tuft of hair or leaves".
+Melianthus comes from the Greek word meli, meaning 'honey' and anthos, 'flower', meaning that it has abundant nectar.
+Comosus means 'with a tuft of hair or leaves'.
 There are six species of Melianthus, all found in South Africa.
 Melianthus major is also a very attractive plant, cultivated in gardens internationally as a foliage and accent plant.

 The brightly coloured red flowers produce an abundance of nectar that attracts sunbirds, Cape white eyes, bees and butterflies.

 Leaf poultices and leaf decoctions are widely used to treat septic wounds, sores, bruises, backache and rheumatic joints.
 It is a traditional remedy for snakebite.
 When placing traps for jackals and other wild animals, branches of Melianthus comosus are used to wipe the ground to remove the smell of humans.

 Melianthus comosus is easily propagated from seed, which is large, black and easy to handle.
 When the seed is ripe, sow it in autumn (March - May), in deep seed trays in a medium of compost only.
 When sowing seed in the colder months, germination may take about four weeks.
 Cover the seeds, keep them moist, leave the seedlings in the trays until the fourth leaf stage.
 Transplant into a medium of 2 parts compost and 2 parts loam.
 It is important in cold areas to keep the pots warm and sheltered during winter.

 Snails that eat the leaves of the young seedlings are the only known pests of this plant.

 - Hyam, R. & Pankhurst, R. 1995.
 Plants and their names: A Concise Dictionary, Oxford University Press